DarkJaslo/Horaris-FIB/README.md

 Being able to explicitly exclude subgroups of selected subjects, so that annoying subgroup you can't attend but keeps getting in all the good schedules disappears.

+This won't be working in Windows anytime soon.
+Not for any particular reason, it's just that Windows and compiling C++ with libraries don't get along.

 ## (Español) Generador de horarios para la FIB-UPC
 Genera buenos horarios a partir de una lista de asignaturas.
 Funciona en Linux (probado solo en Ubuntu).
 ### Utilidades: